nathanreyes/v-calendar/docs-next/docs/calendar/attributes.md

 ### 2. Scoped Slot

-For a more customized approach you can insert your own `"day-popover"` custom scoped slot within `v-calendar`.
+For a more customized approach you can insert your own `"day-popover"` custom scoped slot within `Calendar`.

 <BaseAlert title="Scoped slots">
   If you are not familiar with the convention of using scoped slots in Vue.js, you can reference the [Vue docs](https://vuejs.org/v2/guide/components.html#Scoped-Slots) or [this post by alligator.io](https://alligator.io/vuejs/scoped-component-slots/).